Unless you have hundreds of thousands of dollars in cash to spare, buying a home probably means taking out a mortgage.

 Borrowers who control the mortgage process can avoid the surprises that make buying a home stressful, or worse, the surprises that derail your application, costing you time and money.

 Getting a mortgage can take a while, so you should start preparing before you find your dream home.
+In this post, we’ll cover the steps you need to follow to get a mortgage without a hassle, plus additional considerations to keep in mind.

 Common Steps to Getting a Mortgage